-Which one to choose, when it comes to planning marketing and sales strategies as well as budget allocation for the upcoming 12 months?
+Outbound versus inbound—which one to choose, when it comes to planning marketing and sales strategies as well as budget allocation for the upcoming 12 months?
 Or maybe it’s better to apply both methodologies?
 How are they different?
 Why do some people not like outbound?
-And most importantly – can they be aligned to support and strengthen each other?
+And most importantly, can they be aligned to support and strengthen each other?

 CIENCE is ready to answer these burning questions.
-Over the past 4+ years of serving over 700 clients, we’ve become a trusted expert in running outbound marketing campaigns.
+Over the past four years of serving over seven hundred clients, we’ve become a trusted expert in running outbound marketing campaigns.
 Furthermore, we’ve gained experience in projects that combine these approaches.

 Simply put, there’s a (not so) old rivalry that began with the advent of Internet and accessibility of information.
 There are several aspects to this classical tension between marketing and sales departments, or the “dirty and clean methods” labeling imposed by some marketers.